-The management of the business and the execution of the Company's strategy are subject to a number of risks:
+The management of the business and the execution of the company's strategy are subject to a number of risks:

-- Underperforming assets meaning debt obligations cannot be met

-- Student numbers being lower than expected.

-- Credit risk

-- Viability of UK Universities

-- COVID-19 impact on future occupancy and intake levels
+- Underperforming assets meaning debt obligations cannot be met. - Student numbers being lower than expected. - Credit risk - On-going viability of the University of Bournemouth. - COVID-19 impact on future occupancy and intake levels